 Practice mindfulness and deep breathing to calm your nerves

 Mindfulness and deep breathing are both effective ways to calm the nerves during a job interview.
-The reason is because both of these practices work to focus your attention on being present in the moment without overthinking or worrying about everything that could go wrong.
+The reason is that both of these practices work to focus your attention on being present in the moment without overthinking or worrying about everything that could go wrong.

 Practicing mindfulness helps you to detach from stressful thoughts and emotions so you can remain focused on the job interview at hand.
 Deep breathing also works to relax your body by providing it with more oxygen, which heightens awareness and reduces tension.